Perceptrons and localization of attention's mean-field landscape: Introduction

-A key architectural ingredient is still missing from most of this story: the feed-forward perceptron block.
+A key architectural ingredient is still largely absent from the above variational mean-field picture: the feed-forward perceptron block.
 We emphasize that attention-only mean-field limits admit non-atomic stationary densities in repulsive regimes---indeed, the uniform distribution on the sphere is the global minimizer of the resulting energy!
 Practical evidence also suggests that perceptrons qualitatively change the geometry by counteracting attention-driven collapse, inducing an order--chaos transition \cite{cowsik2025geometric}.
-From the PDE viewpoint, the perceptron appears as an external drift, and we argue that it indeed reshapes the landscape, but not necessarily countering the above-cited studies: even when pure attention permits continuous equilibria, the coupled dynamics are driven toward discrete (singular) stationary states.
+From the PDE viewpoint, the perceptron appears as an external drift, and we argue that it indeed reshapes the landscape, but not necessarily countering the above-cited studies: even when pure attention permits continuous equilibria, the stationary states of the coupled dynamics are generically discrete or singular.